dridi/cashpack/tst/README.rst

-Going further with undefined behaviour detection, it is possible to build with ASAN (address sanitizer), MSAN (memory sanitizer) or UBSAN (undefined behavior sanitizer) support for GCC and clang.
+Going further with undefined behaviour detection, it is possible to build with ASAN (address sanitizer), MSAN (memory sanitizer) or UBSAN (undefined behavior sanitizer) support for GCC and Clang.
 If Valgrind is available, its memcheck tool can also be used to identify undefined behaviour and detect leaks.

 Of course all this extra-tooling comes after the very first testing facility